TikTok Says Self-Tan Is Better Than Brow Tint, So I Tried It

 Advertisement

-Before beginning, I made sure that the skin around my brows was entirely free from makeup and skincare with a swipe of Garnier Micellar Water Facial Cleanser Sensitive Skin, £7.99.
-I dipped the angled brush into the tanning liquid and tapped off the excess very carefully so as not to get tan on my hands or clothes (but I'm clumsy and I couldn't quite avoid it).
-Then I got to work filling in my brows just as I would if I were using this brush with a brow pomade.

-Self-tan is a lot more watery than pomade.
-It was easy to apply compared to brow tint, which I find too viscous and almost glue-like, but it was difficult to stop the tan running and ending up in places I didn't need it to be, especially when applying it to the inner corner of my brow.
-But that's what cotton buds are for!
-I made sure I had a couple to hand alongside the micellar water for any emergency clean-ups.
-Filling in the arch was a doddle and the runny consistency of the tan actually sped things up here, as it dripped down into my sparse brow hairs.
-Using the same angled brush, and taking care not to get any in my eyes, I buffed the tan into my hairs and skin until it dried down completely, which was very fast.
-The stickiness of fake tan always makes my skin feel slightly prickly at first but this sensation quickly subsided.

-While sunless tanners containing DHA are FDA-approved for external use on the skin, they should not be applied to areas covered by mucous membranes.
 The Bondi Sands website says that all its products are safe for the face but it recommends patch testing first.
 It is suggested to leave this tan on for up to six hours but considering this was the first time I'd used it on my brows, I settled on four.
-For the rest of the afternoon I looked like I'd scribbled over my brows with a Sharpie.
+For the rest of the afternoon, I looked like I'd scribbled over my brows with a Sharpie.
 I totally forgot about it and opened the door for my grocery shop looking like Helga from Hey Arnold!.
 I'm certain that the delivery driver was seriously judging my makeup skills.
 I chose not to explain.

 That said, up very close, the colour was ever so slightly off.
 The only thing I'd do differently next time is apply a little Vaseline or barrier cream to the top of each brow as I found that the tan bled upwards a little at the inner corners, leaving me with a tiny orange square on each side.
 Still, this was nothing a tiny dab of concealer didn't fix immediately.